Fromeworld/TUPS/install.md

 If you find either file in either folder, try moving something like -L/opt/intel/impi/4.0.1.007/intel64/lib to the beginning of your link line to compile.
 I also delete the conda and usr path.
 It works fine with out parquet_PhiR.f90

-now uncomment lines in parquet_PhiR.f90, still core dump
+now uncomment lines in parquet_PhiR.f90, still segmentation fault

 did I installed intel mpi?